-As of December 1, 2016, Delta Air Lines began serving Havana, Cuba from New York-JFK, Atlanta and Miami, resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.
+As of December 1, 2016, Delta Air Lines began serving Havana, Cuba resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.

 1. From which cities will Delta flights to Cuba depart?

-Delta Air Lines will begin serving Havana, Cuba this winter from New York-JFK, Atlanta, and Miami.
-Connections are available on Delta’s extensive network.1
+Delta Air Lines serves Havana, Cuba from Atlanta, and Miami.
+Connections are available on Delta’s extensive network.

-2. When will Delta begin flights to Cuba?
+2. When did Delta begin flights to Cuba?